 Zinc lozenges (Cold-EEZE or similar)

 Camp is a petri dish.
 Dozens of teenagers singing together in close quarters for a week.
 Pack these and tell your student to take one at the first sign of a scratch.
-A sick voice before auditions is every choir parent's nightmare.

 ⚠️ What NOT to do (vocal health edition)